daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ![](img/two-in-one-line.png)

-Another property for aligning stuf is `align-content`.
+Another property for aligning stuff is `align-content`.
 The difference between the two is that `align-items` aligns the items in reference to each other, while `align-content` aligns all child elements in reference to their parent element.
 Both `align-content` and `justify-content` can take the same values.

 ``` css
 .flexbox-container {